This topic describes how to plan test runs, and run them within ALM Octane using the Manual Runner.

 Note: After you run tests, the Tests tab shows the tests that are connected to the program selected in the context filter, or with runs that ran on this program.

-By default, ALM Octane uses the last selected environments.
+By default, ALM Octane uses the last selected environment tags.

 Select Draft run if you are still designing the test but want to run existing steps.
 After the run is complete, ALM Octane ignores the results.